Hussam82/Yocto-Image/README.md

 Also, it was mentored by Eng.
 Moatassem ElSayed a Senior Embedded Linux Engineer at Valeo

 ## Contributors
-This project was a the graduation project of a group of 5 from Faculty of Engineering, EECE department, Cairo University.
+This project was the graduation project of a group of 5 from Faculty of Engineering, EECE department, Cairo University.

 My teammates are: